-«The Tale of Hong Gildong», also known as «The Story of Hong Gildong» — is not just the first novel written in the Korean language, but a great socially poignant work that became the forerunner of modern Korean fiction —... fiction that addresses the people.
-Through the story of Hong Gildong — a young man born to a concubine and denied the right to call his father «father» — the author exposes the wounds of late Joseon society: class inequality, the corruption of power, the hypocrisy of the feudal family structure.
-The author of the tale, scholar and thinker Ho Gyun (1569–1618), belonged to the high aristocracy, but fought throughout his life against social inequality and abuses of power.
-In his work, he openly criticizes injustice and social distortions, not fearing to question the customs of his time.
-The basis of this edition is one of the surviving versions of the text, the so-called «Gyeongp-han bon».
-This edition reproduces it fully in Hangul, without the use of Chinese characters, making the text more accessible to the modern reader.
+«The Tale of Hong Gildong», also known as «The Story of Hong Gildong» — is not just the first novel written in the Korean language, but a great socio-political work that became a harbinger of modern Korean artistic prose —... prose directed at the people.
+Through the story of Hong Gildong — a young man born of a concubine and not allowed to call his father «father» — the author exposes the wounds of late Choson society: class inequality, the decay of power, the hypocrisy of the feudal family structure.
+The author of the tale, the scholar and thinker Ho Gyun (1569–1618), belonged to the high class but throughout his life fought against social inequality and abuses of power.
+In his work, he openly criticizes injustice and social distortions, not afraid to question the foundations of his time.
+This publication is based on one of the surviving versions of the text, the so-called «Gyeongp-han Bon».
+The present edition reproduces it entirely in Hangul, without the use of Chinese characters, making the text more accessible to the modern reader.

 Printhouse: AST